-If you are interested in opening a business in Mexico or buying property south of the border the first thing you need to do is hire a Notary to guide you through the legal process.
-A Notary (or Notario) in Mexico has very similar functions to an American notary, but the importance and power that a Notario has in Mexico is much greater.
+If you are interested in living in Mexico, opening a business in Mexico, or buying property south of the border the first thing you need to do is hire a notary in Mexico to guide you through the legal process.
+A Notary (or Notario) in Mexico has very similar functions to an American notary, but the importance and power that a Notary has in Mexico is much greater.

 The Notario is a legal professional, invested with public faith by the State, who provides legality and gives authority to transactions in Mexico.
 A Notario always maintains a high level of professionalism and implements total impartiality and full autonomy in their actions, which are limited to the legal framework and the rule of law of the state that they are appointed to.

-The requirements to be a Notario are different in each state, since they are established by local law.
+The requirements to be a notary in Mexico are different in each state, since they are established by local law.
 However, in general terms it is required to be a licensed lawyer in Mexico, have provable experience working in a notary, have a good reputation both personal and professional and approve or in his case, be the winner of an opposition examination.